tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ## Documentation

 As you've seen in the code above, we are moving from magrittr's pipe (`%>%`) to the base pipe (`|>`) and from formula syntax (`~ .x + 1`) to R's new anonymous function short hand (`\(x) x + 1`).
-We believe that it's better to use these new base tools because they work everywhere: the base pipe doesn't requite that you load magrittr and the new function shorthand works everywhere, not just in purrr functions.
+We believe that it's better to use these new base tools because they work everywhere: the base pipe doesn't require that you load magrittr and the new function shorthand works everywhere, not just in purrr functions.
 Additionally, being able to specify the argument name for the anonymous function can often lead to clearer code.

 <div class="highlight">